Infrared Sauna Therapy For Immune and Detox Support

 Stimulates Autophagy

-Autophagy is a process of cellular recycling where the cell itself metabolizes its various components in order to recycle them and build new and healthier cell structures.
+Autophagy is a process of cellular recycling where the cell itself metabolizes its various components to recycle them and build new and healthier cell structures.
 Cellular stress is the major driver of the process of autophagy.
 Your body is constantly seeking homeostasis.
 When it experiences stress, your body needs to prepare for survival.

 This means that it breaks down older or damaged cells and cellular organelles to leave room for the creation of new and healthier ones for better energy efficiency.
 When using an infrared sauna, your body experiences higher temperatures than normal.

 This stress from heat stimulates autophagy and allows for cellular renewal.
-Research has found that this process has anti-aging benefits by activating internal antioxidant, repair and degradation processes (13).
+Research has found that this process has anti-aging benefits by activating internal antioxidant, repair, and degradation processes (13).

 Increases Human Growth Hormone Level